 - As mentioned above, there is absolutely no need for a 4K display.
 It will increase your overall gaming laptop cost many times.
 4K display is costly itself and it also forces you to spend more on graphic card, processor, and RAM.

-When it comes to choosing the best gaming laptop in 2022, there are many things to consider.
+When it comes to choosing the best gaming laptop, there are many things to consider.
 The most important thing is to decide what you need and what you can live without.
 Always choose the laptops that are upgradable.
 This will increase their life and you don’t need to buy a gaming laptop for the coming 4-5 years.

 Spend more on powerful graphic cards, RAM, cooling system, and battery and never compromise on them.
 You can compromise on other things like a keyboard, mouse, webcam, and SSDs by buying their cheaper versions.
 With a little research, you can find the perfect and affordable gaming laptop for your needs and budget.

 How to Choose the Best Gaming Laptop FAQ

 How much should a gaming laptop cost?

 A gaming laptop should cost between $800 and $2500.
 The more you spend, the better the laptop will be.

 What are the most important features of a gaming laptop?